rust-lang/rust/src/doc/guide.md

 ## Success and failure

-Tasks don't always succeed, they can also panic.
-A task that wishes to panic can call the `panic!` macro, passing a message:
+Threads don't always succeed, they can also panic.
+A thread that wishes to panic can call the `panic!` macro, passing a message:

 ```{rust,ignore}